Here you will find a regularly updated collection of articles published in physiological journals.

 During recent years, body-to-brain signaling is gaining increasing attention.
 Understanding interactions between the brain and “peripheral” functions (cardiovascular, respiratory, metabolic, hormonal and others) bears great potential for basic neurosciences as well as for pathophysiology and clinical innovations.
 A major focus of the Special Issue is on respiration as a fundamental rhythm which has astonishing impact on brain function and cognition.
 However, this example can and should be generalized to a modern understanding of embodiment – after all, the brain is an organ, and as such is embedded into the entire organism and its environment.

-APSselectA February 2024 Selections from APS Journals
+APSselectA September 2024 Selection from APS Journals

 Much more can be found in this month’s selection of articles from APS journals!